jonessarae/front_end_web_developer_projects/build_a_portfolio_site/README.md

 ## Acknowledgements

-Used http://bgpatterns.com/ for creating my background and https://www.canva.com/ for designing my logo.
+Used http://bgpatterns.com/ (no longer available) for creating my background and https://www.canva.com/ for designing my logo.

+## Suggestions from Code Review

+* Save commonly used attributes as a variable.
+* Save media queries as separate files.